 All grants, subsidies and contributions etc. that do not meet the criteria for disclosure as grants specifically for new or upgraded assets MUST be included in grants, subsidies and contributions - Capital or grants, subsidies and contributions - Operating.

+The splitting of grants, subsides and contributions into capital or operating categories is intended to distinguish between those used to fund general operations and those designated for capital works."
 Amounts received specifically for new or upgraded assets includes all amounts paid to Council specifically for the acquisition or construction of new or upgraded assets, irrespective of how these amounts are described - grant, subsidy, contribution, donation, etc.